 Grand Cayman Island is a very popular cruise ship port of call in the western Caribbean.
 Like Costa Rica, the Cayman Islands were discovered by Columbus.
 He originally named them Las Tortugas because of the many turtles on the islands.
 They were later renamed Caymanas for the crocodiles on the island.
 Today the Caymans are a major Caribbean banking and financial center and a popular cruise and vacation destination.
 Although Grand Cayman is flat and relatively unattractive, its lenient tax and banking laws have attracted millionaire residents from around the world.
 Its crystal clear water, sparkling beaches, and some of the best shopping in the Caribbean doesn't hurt either!

 Cruise ships stopping over at Grand Cayman anchor in the harbor and use tenders to take guests ashore.
-This makes the visit a little more difficult than islands where you can just walk ashore, but most agree it's worth the effort to go ashore.
+This makes the visit a little more difficult than islands where you can just walk ashore from the gangway, but most agree it's worth the effort to go ashore.

-Grand Cayman has some lovely beaches, and those arriving by ship can either take an organized excursion to one of the beaches like the "Seven Mile Beach", or they can take a taxi from the tender pier.
-Although the island is flat, the beach is about 4 miles from the capital city of Georgetown where the ships dock, so walking could use up much of your free time.
+Grand Cayman has some lovely beaches, some very close to Georgetown where the tender drops cruise passengers off.
+Those arriving by ship often either take an organized excursion to one of the beaches like Tiki Beach, which is part of the "Seven Mile Beach", or they can take a taxi from the tender pier.
+Although the island is flat, Tiki Beach is about 4 miles from the capital city of Georgetown where the ships dock, so walking could use up much of your free time.

 With the gorgeous water surrounding Grand Cayman, it's not surprising that snorkeling tours are a great option for those who love to experience life under the sea.